|

 Status: known

-behaved as combination locks.
-But this was no secret; one of his
+the unguessable code.
+But this was no secret; one of his patents was for

-patents was for a clockwork-driven spread-spectrum system using frequency
+a clockwork-driven spread-spectrum system using frequency hopping.
+Tesla

-hopping.
-However, in later decades Tesla discussed this method, and
+transmitter and receiver.
+However, in later decades Tesla discussed this

 9. Fluorescent lighting panels